shourovrm/rmsdot/voidrice.md

 * search packages: flatpak remote-ls flathub --app | grep -i jasp
 * install: > flatpak install flathub org.jaspstats.JASP
 * list installed app: > flatpak list --app
 * uninstall app using APP id and remove personal data: > flatpak uninstall --delete-data org.jaspstats.JASP
 * list runtimes installed alongside apps: > flatpak list --runtime
 * uninstall unused runtimes: > flatpak uninstall --unused
 * uninstall everything installed using flatpak: > flatpak uninstall --all --delete-data
 * repair flatpak if uninstall does not work due to broken packages: > sudo flatpak repair
 * update by: > flatpak update

+## To add icon to an application

+* download svg or png icon for that application
+* add the icon path to the /usr/share/applications/<app-name>.desktop file in 'Icons' options

+## Installing and setting lxde

+* install lxde
+* if panel is weirdly behaving, create new panel
+* if there is no system tray in new panel copy the options from previous panel
+* panel configs are located at ~/.config/lxpanel/LXDE/panels
+* the main panel is named as panels.
+In that file there are options for system-tray
+* icons of lxpanel are generally located at /usr/share/lxpanel
+* new png or svg icons can be added if needed